addresscloud/terraform-aws-tile-service/README.md

 These alternatives influenced the design of this module should be considered if API Gateway features are not needed.

-- [CloudFront + S3](https://github.com/addresscloud/serverless-tiles) the cheapest way to self-host tiles
+- [CloudFront + S3](https://github.com/addresscloud/serverless-tiles) the leanest way to self-host tiles
 - [TiTiler](https://github.com/developmentseed/titiler) supports multiple data types including rasters using Lambda functions
 - [MapTiler Cloud](https://www.maptiler.com/cloud/) excellent commercial solution when self-hosting is not required